-specifies an eight character rule name that matches the RULENME parameter value of a previously defined ROPESDEV TYPE = RULES macro control statement.
-If the ROPESDEV TYPE = RULESmacro statement does not exist, then an error will be produced during assembly of the DCB module.
-The DVCRULE parameter directs the EDC override feature to compare the final override value to a list of values specified by the ROPESDEV TYPE = RULES RULELST parameter.
+specifies an eight character rule name that matches the RULENME parameter value of a previously defined ROPESDEV TYPE=RULES macro If the ROPESDEV control statement.
+TYPE=RULES macro statement does not exist, then an error will be produced during assembly of the DCB module.
+The DVCRULE parameter directs the EDC override feature to compare the final override value to a list of values specified by the ROPESDEV TYPE=RULES RULELST parameter.
 If the final override value matches one of the entries in the list, then the override value is applied.
 If the override value does not match one of the entries in the validation list, then the override value is not applied and the print process/request is terminated with errors.